Rohanchaudhari98/Tavily-LangGraph/README.md

    - **Option A (Auto-Discovery)**: Enable auto-discovery to automatically find competitors
    - **Option B (Manual)**: Provide list of competitors manually
    - **Freshness Filter**: Choose time range for search results (anytime, 1 month, 3 months, 6 months, 1 year)
+   - **Premium Analysis**: Choose which model you would want to use (GPT-4o-mini vs GPT-4o)
-2. **Discovery Agent** (if enabled) - Uses GPT-4 to understand company domain, then Tavily to discover relevant competitors
+2. **Discovery Agent** (if enabled) - Uses GPT-4o-mini to understand company domain, then Tavily to discover relevant competitors
 3. **Research Agent** - Searches for each competitor using Tavily AI with freshness filtering applied
 4. **Extraction Agent** - Extracts structured data from competitor websites
 5. **Crawl Agent** - Performs deep crawling for additional context and hidden information